thanasisn/TSI/README.md

 # TSI

-Get and prepare TSI data for different locations.
+- Download TSI from different sources
+- Prepare TSI for use in our location